f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

 Once the new images are loaded, you can perform the upgrade from the **System Settings > Controller Management** screen.
 Currently it is recommended you use the **Bundled** option to upgrade using the ISO.
 In the future, there may be cases where **Unbundled** (separate OS or Service upgrades) are recommended.
 Once you click **Save** the upgrade process will begin.

+..
+Note:: For F5OS versions 1.1.x there is no rolling upgrade support and both controllers will reboot immediately taking the entire chassis offline.
+For F5OSv1.2 rolling upgrade support has been added, but you must be on a v1.2.x release or later to take advantage of this functionality.
+With rolling upgrade support, traffic disruption should be minimal during the upgrade process of the system controllers as the tenants will still be running.

 .. image:: images/velos_software_upgrades/image7.png
   :align: center
   :scale: 70%